 Courgette pasta, flavoured with lemon and pasta.
 A simple pasta dish, full of the tastes of Summer and a great use for the courgettes growing in your garden.

-Courgette pasta is a simple dish to cook and enjoy.
+Courgette pasta (or zucchini pasta as it is also known) is a simple dish to cook and enjoy.
 This is my favourite bowl of pasta, full of flavour yet simple.
+One of those courgette pasta recipes we should all try.

 I cook courgette pasta at least once a week and it makes the best use of vibrant Summer flavours.
 This recipe doesn’t take long to prepare or cook, but the result is a beautifully fresh and light bowl of pasta.